Severe Weather Preparedness

-SIMULATION: A Category Four(4) Hurricane is approaching Norfolk.
+SIMULATION: A Category two (2) Hurricane is approaching Norfolk.

 The purpose of the Hurricane Readiness Plan is to provide a systematic approach to follow in the event of a hurricane with emphasis on ongoing safety, awareness, preparedness and long-term survivability

-DAY ONE T-minus 12 HOURS (12 hrs. before the hurricane hits Norfolk)
+DAY ONE T-minus 12 HOURS (12 hrs. before the hurricane hits Norfolk,CT)

-- We will have been notified of the impending weather by radio, TV, weather radio and Litchfield County Dispatch (LCD, the 911 center) will alert all Fire Department personnel.
+- The NVFD will have been notified of the impending weather by radio, TV, weather radio and Litchfield County Dispatch (LCD, the 911 dispatch center) will alert all Fire Department personnel.

-- DAY TWO AND DAY THREE (The hurricane has come over us, winds have subsided)
+- DAY TWO AND DAY THREE (The hurricane has passed over us, winds have subsided)

 - Our Highway Department and our Fire Department personnel will be responding to emergencies and will begin clearing roads.
 We are anticipating most telephone lines and power line will have been disrupted.